-- Relationships become complicated with friends or family who don’t understand what you do.
+- Relationships become complicated with friends or family who don’t understand your work schedule.

-- Not having other hobbies or interests when there is no artistic work (during the pandemic).
+- Not having other hobbies or interests outside of work.
 Lack of purpose can lead to depression.

 Take time to breathe and learn how to breathe.
-Actors often learn to breathe for projection but are not necessarily taught how to breathe deeply and center themselves.
 Life can seem overwhelming, and the stress can seem too much.
 Practicing breathing helps you “tone” your vagus nerve, which reduces stress.
 Another advantage of breathing deeply is that it allows you to fall asleep faster.

 Plan your meals.
-If you know that you have a project coming up, plan to make healthy choices.
-It’s important to have natural energy when you are in production and to keep your immune system functioning at its best.
+If you know that you have a big work project coming up, plan to make healthy choices.
+It’s important to have natural energy when you are busy and to keep your immune system functioning at its best.
 Start doubling up on healthy recipes now and freeze the extra portions.
 Then all you have to do is remember to defrost and heat it.

 Don’t procrastinate.
-If you know that you have lines or songs to learn, begin learning your role right away.
+If you know that you have many tasks to complete, begin immediately.
 If you do things in bite-size chunks, you will stay on top of your health and your overall well-being.
 You won’t be scrambling at the last minute.